Pong420/google-tasks-desktop/README.md

 ### Known issue

 - The tasks that marked as completed through the official platform (Web/App) will not show in this application
-- Add time is not supported as API limitation
+- Add time / repeat is not supported as API limitation
-- Once you add/edit the `date` through an official platform (Web/App).
-Then you change the `date` in this application, the `date` shown in the official platform (Web/App) will not be updated.
 - For tasks sort by date
   - Move task up/down shortcut is not supported currently.
   - Tasks sorting order is not synced to the official platform (Web/App)